flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/ground.md

 The forward and backward buttons control the speed of the pushback tug.

-The `Forward` button changes the speed in forward direction (increase speed when already moving forwards, decrease speed when moving backwards).
+The `Forward` button changes the speed in forward direction:

+- increase speed when already moving forwards
+- decrease speed when moving backwards

 The `Backward`button is vice versa.